deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 *MARJORIE* and *CALVIN* sit and eat breakfast. *REBECA* is at the now open cupboard in the living room. *CALVIN* tells her to join them, to which she reluctantly agrees to.
 She leaves the cupboard open.

 As they are eating, *MARJORIE* tries to grill *REBECA* to find out wether she tries to scare her.
+At the same time, *REBECA* tries to test Calvin to find out more.
 They get into an argue, *CALVIN* gets in between and something he says triggers something in *REBECA*, so she backs off and tells him that she will go shopping and leaves (the cupboard is still open)

 After breakfast, *MARJORIE* again takes the dishes to the kitchen.
 She wonders that the supplies seem to be fully stocked.